google/WebFundamentals/src/content/en/updates/2018/07/page-lifecycle-api.md

 * Introducing and standardizing the concept of lifecycle states on the web.
-* Defining new, system-initiated states that allow browsers to limit the resources that can be consumed by inactive tabs.
+* Defining new, system-initiated states that allow browsers to limit the resources that can be consumed by hidden or inactive tabs.
 * Creating new APIs and events that allow web developers to respond to transitions to and from these new system-initiated states.